 In the long run as a violinist, the most important thing is not how many hours you practice each day -- but how much you love to play.

-Students who love playing the violin and want help with overcoming technical issues and resolving questions they have
+love to play -- and want help with overcoming technical issues and resolving questions they have

 Ultimately, I accept students based on their deep love of violin-playing.
 If you’re interested in studying with me or in having your child take private lessons with me, click the button below to get in touch.